-At September 30, 2017, the Company held 11,519,970 common shares of Cartier, representing 32.8% of the issued and outstanding common shares of Cartier.
-The holdings of the Company in Cartier are subject to the terms of a pre-emptive rights agreement and an agreement respecting board representation rights and standstill obligations entered into on December 10, 2012.
+At December 31, 2017, the Company held 11,519,970 common shares of Cartier, representing 24.4% of the issued and outstanding common shares of Cartier.

+The holdings of the Company in Cartier were subject to the terms of a pre-emptive rights agreement and an agreement respecting board representation rights and standstill obligations which expired on December 31, 2017.